halonsecurity/hsl-examples/protocols/syslog/README.md

 - port `number` - UDP port.
 The default is 514.
 - facility `string` - Log facility (see source code).
 The default is "LOG_MAIL".
 - hostname `string` - Hostname.
 The default is the system hostname.
 - application `string` - The application name.
-The default is "smtpd".
+The default is "halon".

 ## logger($priority, $message)
 Send a syslog message